Last Updated on September 21, 2018 by Suzy

 8 – Visit a Museum

-There’s one thing that St. Augustine is not short of and that’s museums, there’s at least 23 to choose from.
+There’s one thing that St. Augustine is not short of and that’s museums, there are at least 23 to choose from.
 Below I will outline which could be the most interesting ones to visit as a family.